2022 William & Mary Tribe football team

 The 2022 William & Mary Tribe football team represented the College of William & Mary as a member of the Colonial Athletic Association (CAA) during the 2022 NCAA Division I FCS football season.
 The Tribe, led by fourth-year head coach Mike London, played their home games at Zable Stadium.
 By finishing 7–1 in regular season CAA games, the Tribe tied with New Hampshire as conference co-champions.
 They went 6–0 on the road in the regular season for the first time in program history.
 William & Mary earned the FCS playoffs automatic bid.
 They made it to the quarterfinals before losing 55–7 to the #3 team in the nation, Montana State.
 The 11 wins tied a school record previously set twice, in 2004 and 2009.

-Previous season

-The Tribe finished the 2021 season with an overall record of 6–5, 4–4 CAA play to finish in a five-way tie for third place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 28, 2022, the Tribe were predicted to finish in fifth place out of 13 teams following the departure of James Madison and the addition on Monmouth and Hampton for the 2022 season.